 - The only cocktails that require shaking are those that contain fruit juices - particularly citrus.
 Shaking aerates these cocktails and mixes the alcohol with the juice.

-- Dry martinis contain only spirits and therefore benefit from stirring over shaking.
-Stirring keeps the texture of the cocktail silky due to lack of aeration and waters the cocktail down less.
+- Martinis contain only spirits and therefore benefit from stirring over shaking.
+Stirring keeps the texture of the cocktail silky due to lack of aeration and dilutes the cocktail less.
 This results in a more pleasing mouthfeel and flavor.

 - Other martinis that should be stirred and not shaken include the Gibson, the vesper martini, the cucumber martini, and the vodka martini.